krishnabu/food-dropper/README.md

 - You have installed the Allow CORS: Access-Control-Allow-Origin extension in your browser where you are running the project.

 ### Installation
-To install all necessary node modules, run the following command in the project root directory:
+To install all necessary node modules, run the following command in the project root directory:<br>
 Client-Side
     -To install the node modules on the client side, navigate to the client directory and run: terminal